Farrellh999/Dog-Breeds-Data-Science-Project-Nov-24/README.md

 [Project Background](#project-background)

 # Project Background
 Dogs are notoriously know as man's best friend, with the vast displays on social media of 'doggos' further illustrating this point.
-However, with the emergence of social media, in addition to the displays of love and affection these animals bring, it is becoming more common to bare witness to the public debates surrounding the ethics of dog breeding, dog ownership, and the seeming rise in dog attacks.
+However, with the emergence of social media, in addition to the displays of love and affection these animals bring, it is becoming more common to bare witness to the public debates surrounding the ethics of dog breeding and the health of certain dog breeds.
+This project aims to examine the relationship between popularity ranking and the number of genetic ailments.

 # Project Summary

 ## Question
-Are more unfriendly dogs being born each year?
+Are dogs with more genetic ailments becoming more popular?

 ## Solution